sherif-fanous/SecurityGroupsManager/README.md

 ## Problem Statment

-The premise from SecurityGroupsManager is simple.
+The premise for SecurityGroupsManager is simple.

 You provide a desired state of one or more security groups and SecurityGroupsManager monitors the security groups in question and ensures they are always kept in sync with the desired state.

-Additionally, SecurityGroupsManager addresses AWS' security groups limitation where the source or destination of a security group rule requires any of the following
+Additionally, SecurityGroupsManager addresses AWS' security groups limitation where the source or destination of a security group rule requires any of the following:

 1. An individual IPv4 or IPv6 address, in CIDR block notation
 2. A range of IPv4 or IPv6 addresses, in CIDR block notation